harrison-webb/pen-mode/README.md

 -   remove all the console logging
 -   add to obsidian community plugins
+-   add video to this readme of plugin in action

 # stuff from the obsidian sample plugin readme